Video: Compliance for Money Transfers April 1, 2021

 What are the top compliance priorities for businesses in 2021, e.g. connections to databases and interfaces?

-Mark Allcock: There’s a need for stability and reliability, which will grow as we see more unbundling of services for moving money around and managing account opening.
+Mark Allcock: There’s a need for stability and reliability, which will grow as we see more unbundling of services for moving money around and managing account openings.
 The attention given to some higher-profile fintechs and money transfer at a global level raises heightened concerns for regulators, which can cause issues for smaller and medium-sized operators.
 I also think we’ll see a shift towards real-time interaction with regulators, and everything that entails.

-How can we remove friction for frontend users and still remain 100% compliant?
+How can we remove friction for front-end users and still remain 100% compliant?

 Muhammad Inuwa: Having data that enables you to whitelist a client, or place a higher risk on them, will enable the client to perform these activities quickly and seamlessly.
 One of the barriers is checking for a range of IDs to ensure that the provider complies with each country’s rules.
 If governments can provide backup for these services, companies will be able to tap into these networks and see which providers are available.